Organizing Clarity’s Content

 Exercise: Auto-Tagging Content

 You can manually tag most Liferay assets, but manually tagging content can be time consuming.
-Liferay provides auto tagging features and integrations to simplify this process.
+Liferay also provides auto tagging features and integrations to simplify this process.
 By default, auto tagging is disabled.

 Here you’ll enable text and image auto-tagging as the Clarity Admin user.